 skip to main content

-The money tree is extremely adaptable to most conditions, making it a fabulous indoor plant.
+The Money Tree is extremely adaptable to most conditions, making it a fabulous indoor plant.
 However, things can still go wrong.
-Why do stems on the braided trunk die, and how can you help the tree recover?
+Why do stems on the Money Tree die, and how can you help the tree recover?

 Underwatering

 Dehydration is one way the stem can die.
-If the stem is too dry for too long it begins to shrivel.
-Each trunk of the money tree is an individual plant, so when there’s not enough water, each plant has to compete for resources and this typically results in one of the plants (or trunks) dying.
+If the stem is too dry for too long, it begins to shrivel.
+Each trunk of the money tree is an individual plant, so when there’s not enough water, each plant has to compete for resources.
+This typically results in one of the plants (or trunks) dying.
 By the time you notice, it’s often too late to save the dried-out stem, but it is possible to save the other few money tree stems.
 Read on for money tree trunk revival tips.

 Overwatering